-The lower school provides students a challenging and exciting curriculum, strong in basic skills and broad in enrichment.
+The lower school provides students a challenging and exciting curriculum, strong in basic skills and broad in enrichment, for grades K-5.

 Integration among topic areas is a mainstay of our academic program.
 This approach broadens a child’s overall understanding of a subject.
 For example, a third grade child may be studying Native Americans in social studies, studying Indian design in art and visiting the American Indian exhibit at the Nelson-Atkins Museum of Art and dramatizing tales in the classroom.